Chewhern/ASodium_Go/README.md

 # ASodium_Go

 ASodium_Go is a Go CGO binding for **libsodium**, modeled after my production-grade **ASodium (C#)** implementation.

+It does refer to some references from [jamesruan](https://github.com/jamesruan/sodium) and [GoKillers](https://github.com/GoKillers/libsodium-go)

 This Go version is primarily derived from the C# implementation and is still undergoing cleanup and maintenance.

 My proficiency in Go is currently weaker than in C#, so this binding should be approached with care.

 If you encounter bugs or design issues, please feel free to report them.